-With so many gorgeous fabrics to choose from, the task is a mammoth one and even when my decisions were made I was still shown more, more and then some more Thank goodness my suppliers kept bolstering me with cups of tea, water and often lunch as well.
+With so many gorgeous fabrics to choose from, the task is a mammoth one and even after my decisions were made I was still shown more, more, and then some more.
+Thank goodness my suppliers kept bolstering me with cups of tea, water and often lunch as well.

 The store owner said he didn't have any and would get me one.
-I told him not to bother I was happy with any black tea.
+I asked him not to bother I was happy with any black tea.
 Not long after, I was told my tea had been ordered and would arrive soon.
 Bottles of water kept appearing but never a cup of tea.
 I thought they had forgotten and I didn't give it another thought.

-2 hours later, the store owner called me into his office, my English breakfast had arrived.....I think you have probably guessed it by now.....an English breakfast had definitely arrived.....eggs, hash browns, mushroom, tomato, beans, toast etc.
+2 hours later, the store owner called me into his office, my English breakfast had arrived.....I think you have probably guessed it by now.....an English breakfast had definitely arrived.....eggs, hash browns, mushroom, tomato, beans, toast, etc.